Skip to content

 Budget Travel Still Depends on Style

-The real question is not only "what is cheap?"
-It is "cheap for what kind of traveller?"
-A solo traveller moving lightly can adapt faster than a family with school dates.
-A remote worker staying one month thinks differently from someone doing a three-night city break.
+The real question is not only which trips look cheap on paper.
+The more useful question is which trip structure fits the traveller who is actually booking it.
+A solo traveller moving lightly can adapt faster than a family with school dates, and a remote worker staying one month thinks differently from someone doing a three-night city break.

 FAQ